er1chu/Ziin/README.md

 3. Automatically generate correctly collated and print-ready PDFs for users to send to print (with possible listings of local printers via geolocation)

-4. Establish an archetypal format/template for producing a self-published zine for non-designers, lazy designers, parents trying to relate to their kids who just discovered Discord Records or the Werkplaats, etc.
+4. Establish an archetypal format/template for producing a self-published zine for non-designers, lazy designers, parents trying to relate to their kids who just discovered Dischord Records or the Werkplaats, etc.

 ###Some tertiary goals or considerations would be: